kevinwoods-it/KevinWoods/README.md

 ## About Me
-Senior Azure Administrator based in New Jersey with hands-on experience deploying and managing enterprise Azure environments, hybrid identity, Microsoft 365, and infrastructure automation.
+Senior Azure Administrator based in New Jersey with hands-on experience deploying and managing enterprise Azure environments, hybrid identity, Microsoft 365, infrastructure automation and migrations.
 Background spans healthcare, commercial, and financial services organizations.

 Currently sitting for the **AZ-104 (Azure Administrator Associate)**.